HewlettPackard/hpe-grafana-clusterview-panel/README.md

 Each layer (group) of the hierarchy can be laid out in a different layout orientation.
 Multiple layers with different layouts can combine to result in a complex arrangement.
 The layout types are:
- * horizontal - nodes display across the screen
+ * Horizontal - Nodes display across the screen.
- * vertical - nodes display vertically.
+ * Vertical - Nodes display vertically.
- * flow - like horizontal, but will wrap to the next line
+ * Flow - Similar to horizontal, but will wrap to the next line.
- * grid - like flow, but the wrapping
+ * Grid - Display with a fixed number of columns.

 ### Node